2lambda123/HP_Device_and_Bios-Hacking/README.md

 I will only show how to install this in Gentoo, it should work on other distros also but I don't know.

-We need mokutil and shim, please dont do anything here if you dont know exactly what you are doing like reseting the keys or something
+We need mokutil and shim, please dont do anything here if you dont know exactly what you are doing like reseting the keys or something then leave it as it is and use any distro that does this for you:

 * WE WANT TO MAKE BACKUP FROM THE EARLIER SETUP and BACKUP THE KEYS